angros47/OpenB3D/OpenB3D.md

-**void CameraZoom(Camera\* cam,float zoom)**
+**void CameraZoom(Camera* cam,float zoom)**

 Set the zoom factor of a camera: default is 1.
-A value lower than 1 will provide a wide\-angle effect, a value greater than 1 will give a teleobjective effect.
+A value lower than 1 will provide a wide-angle effect, a value greater than 1 will give a teleobjective effect.